raspberrypilearning/kids-ruby-quiz/worksheet.md

 # Creating your own quiz using Kids Ruby

-Ruby is an easy to learn language that was created in the late 1990s by Yukihiro "Matz" Matsumoto as a general-purpose programming language.
-It is the language that is used to create music in Sonic Pi.
+Ruby is an easy to learn general-purpose programming language, and it's also used to create music in Sonic Pi.
 In this tutorial, you will create a quiz using a special application called Kids Ruby.

 ## Creating the sequence